L'Homme du large: Production

 In June 1920, L'Herbier took a large crew to Brittany for location shooting around the coasts of Morbihan and Finistère, where he sought the wild landscapes which would establish the story's moral contrast between the pure grandeur of the sea and the corrupt temptations of the town.
 For the first time he had an "assistant director", a young man called Raymond Payelle who would soon take the professional name of Philippe Hériat.
 Also in his team as a set-designer was Claude Autant-Lara, and both he and Hériat also played small parts in the film.
 In another supporting role, Charles Boyer made his début in the cinema.

-L'Herbier's structure for the narrative was original in that it started at the end and then told the story in flashback: he claimed that this was the first time that this device been used in the cinema.
+L'Herbier's structure for the narrative was unusual in that it started at the end and then told the story in flashback: he claimed that this was the first time that this device had been used in the cinema.
+Despite his claim, this frame narrative technique had been utilized by multiple directors in the preceding years, notably by Irvin Willat in Behind the Door.

-L'Herbier also took an original approach to the use of intertitles which, instead of being inserted between shots of the film, were integrated into the image itself so that they formed part of the visual design and did not interrupt the flow of the film.
+L'Herbier also took a novel approach to the use of some of his intertitles which, instead of being inserted between shots of the film, were integrated into the image itself so that they formed part of the visual design and did not interrupt the flow of the film.

 A detailed programme of tinting for the entire film gave a complex interplay of colour contrasts, both between scenes and in individual sequences: for instance, the scenes in the town bar (the "bouge") are tinted in a lurid red, and intercut with the mauve-tinted scenes showing the feverish mother at home.

 Jaque Catelain assisted L'Herbier with the editing of the film.

 As soon as it was finished, Léon Gaumont indicated to L'Herbier that he would like another film from him, a lighter one to contrast with the sombre drama of L'Homme du large, so that the two could be presented together.
 L'Herbier rapidly devised a pastiche of a tale of Oscar Wilde and a parody of a detective story which was called Villa Destin: it carried the subtitle Humoresque.
 The two films received their trade showing together on 31 October 1920.